University of Washington Honors Program

 How do my Honors requirements overlap with my general education requirements?

 An undergraduate (bachelor’s) degree is made up of several types of credits which include General Education, major and elective courses.
-Students take courses outside of their major to fulfill the General Education categories (Basic Skills and Areas of Knowledge) not fulfilled by their major coursework.
-Interdisciplinary Honors courses overlap with all the Areas of Knowledge and most of the Basic Skills categories including writing, English composition, and diversity.
+Students take courses outside of their major to fulfill the General Education categories (Basic Skills and Areas of Inquiry) not fulfilled by their major coursework.
+Interdisciplinary Honors courses overlap with all the Areas of Inquiry and most of the Basic Skills categories including writing, English composition, and diversity.

-Read more about the Honors requirements and download our Honors requirements worksheet.
+Read more about the Honors requirements.

 The Honors course page says my Honors class counts towards the basic skill category of DIV, but I don’t see it counting as DIV on my degree audit or on time schedule?